Diogo Mendes

-Diogo Alexandre de Almeida Mendes (born 24 January 1998), known as Diogo Mendes, is a professional footballer who plays as a midfielder for Liga I club Rapid București.
+Diogo Alexandre de Almeida Mendes (born 24 January 1998), known as Diogo Mendes, is a professional footballer who plays as a midfielder.
 Born in Portugal, he plays for the Cape Verde national team.

 International career

 Born in Portugal, Mendes is of Cape Verdean descent.
 He is a former youth international for Portugal.
 In October 2023, he was called up to the Cape Verde national team for a set of friendlies.